 Herpes prevention methods, precautions and practical advice..

-Education is an wonderful thing, but it is well to remember that nothing that is worth knowing can be taught.
+Education is a wonderful thing, but it is well to remember that nothing that is worth knowing can be taught.
 Even with all the facts understood, we can only do our best to prevent infections or challenges.
 The circumstances involved in transmission are not black and white, and even with the best intentions things can occur that we cannot predict.
-All is in it’s perfect place and continues to go on.
+All is in its perfect place and continues to go on.

 Many couples have had sexual relations for years without transmitting herpes.
 Some simply avoid having sexual contact when signs or symptoms are present, while others use condoms or other protection between outbreaks to help protect against asymptomatic shedding.